Streaming¶

 @app.stream is the managed-lifecycle alternative to the manual @app.device

 pattern above.
-The framework owns the port lifecycle; the handler receives only
+The framework owns the port lifecycle; the handler iterates a

 import cosalette